bullmoose20/MK-Docs/docs/komet/install/kubernetes.md

 ## Creating the Kubernetes CronJob

-When running Komet in Kubernetes, executing it as a CronJob gives us the ability to define a schedule for execution and have Kubernetes manage the rest.
+When running Kometa in Kubernetes, executing it as a CronJob gives us the ability to define a schedule for execution and have Kubernetes manage the rest.

 Some parts of this to tweak to your needs: